 The Alberta Healthy School Community Wellness Fund is a joint initiative between the University of Alberta and the University of Alberta's School of Public Health and the Government of Alberta.

 The Wellness Fund advances comprehensive school health by funding projects that enhance health and wellness among school-aged children and youth to create sustainable healthy school communities.

 A healthy school community is one that embeds a sustainable culture of wellness for children, youth and the entire school community using a comprehensive school health approach to create an inclusive, collaborative and connected environment.
 It is a school community that constantly strengthens its ability as a healthy setting for living, learning and working.

-Click here for ideas that School Councils can use to support their own school in becoming a healthier environment.
+School Councils can support their own school in becoming a healthier environment.